omphilejmatsobe/alx-low_level_programming/0x0D-preprocessor/README.md

-This is the readme for the file preprocessor
+This is the readme for the file preprocessor and macros